airspot-dev/krules/README.md

 Extended documentation is not yet available, but you can take a look at [our introductionary material](https://intro.krules.io).

+If you want to start to create your own ruleset, in [krules-project-template](https://github.com/airspot-dev/krules/tree/develop/support/krules-project-template) you can find a KRules empty project skeleton, including a step-by-step guide with some basic concepts' explanation

-Meanwhile.. if you're brave and you do not fear the unknown [get in touch with us](mailto:info@airspot.tech)!
+Meanwhile... if you're brave and you do not fear the unknown [get in touch with us](mailto:info@airspot.tech)!

-# Repos

-Note that this repository has the sole purpose of providing an overall indication of the project which is instead composed of different repos described below:

-## Starting material

-- [krules-project-template](https://github.com/airspot-dev/krules-project-template): A KRules empty project sekeleton.
-Include a a step by step guide with some basic concepts exaplanaition

 ## Core libraries